Beginners Guide to Mini PCs

 Mini PCs are a relatively new type of computer that can be used for all sorts of applications.
 Set up just like a full desktop tower, just plug in a mouse, keyboard and monitor and you are ready to go.
 Very often small computers are used for several business applications including digital signage, photo booths, point of sale and security.
 This guide to mini PCs is a short introduction to the application and usage.

-Advantages and disadvantages of a mini PC
+Advantages of a Mini PC

-Should you buy a mini PC?
+Should You Buy a Mini PC?

 You can choose from VJM Computers range of mini PCs here.